The-Sycorax/DenaroWalletClient/README.md

 **Overview**: `decryptwallet filter` is basically the same as using `decryptwallet -filter` but in this case `-address` and `-field` are two separate options.
 This is a positional argument, and should come directly after the other options provided for `decryptwallet`.
 <dl><dd>

 * `-address`: One or more addresses to filter by.
-Add a hyphen (-) to the beginning of an address to exclude it.
+Adding a hyphen `-` to the beginning of an address will exclude it.
     * The format is:
         ```bash
         fliter -address=ADDRESS_1,-ADDRESS_2,...